The parameterized space complexity of model-checking bounded variable first-order logic: Summary and future directions

 Finally, Theorem~\ref{thm:upper} gives a highly space-efficient model-checking algorithm for $\pmc(\Sigma^s_t)$.
 We presented two constructions, a direct one and another, pointed out to us by an anonymous reviewer, via a reduction of $\pmc(\Sigma_1^2)$ to $p$-$\stdipath_\le$ and Savitch's algorithm.

 We view the results about the tree hierarchy as a contribution to the fine-structure theory of~FPT~(cf.~\cite{m}).
 In fact, Theorems~\ref{theo:class} and~\ref{thm:completeness} indicate that the tree hierarchy contains many natural parameterized problems.
-However, as pointed out by an anonymous reviewer, Theorem~\ref{thm:completeness}~(2) implies that problems in $\TREE[*]$ have shallow circuits, and hence, intuitively, $\TREE[*]$ is a small subclass of FPT.
-Parameterized circuit complexity is another emerging theory about the fine-structure of FPT \cite{est,bst,cfac,mrdp,cftree}.
-Yet missing is a theory of FPT-completeness with respect to pl-reductions.
-Corollary~\ref{cor:compl} indicates that such a theory is not entirely analogous to the classical theory of P-completeness.
+However, as pointed out by an anonymous reviewer, Theorem~\ref{thm:completeness}~(2) implies that problems in $\TREE[*]$ have shallow circuits, and hence, intuitively, $\TREE[*]$ is a small subclass of FPT\@.
+Parameterized circuit complexity is another emerging theory about the fine-structure of FPT~\cite{est,bst,bantan,cftree,mrdp,cfac}.

-We iterate the question whether $\PATH$ or $\TREE$ are closed under complementation.
+We repeat the questions whether $\PATH$ or $\TREE$ are closed under complementation.
 We noted that a positive answer for $\TREE$ would imply a collapse of the tree hierarchy (Corollary~\ref{cor:collapse}).
 We do not know whether this also follows from $\PATH$ being closed under complementation.

 As a further structural question we do not know how $\paraNL$ relates to the tree hierarchy.
 Proposition~\ref{prop:nlvstreestar}~(1) gives only a partial answer.

 We showed that the straightforward model-checking algorithm is space-optimal under the hypothesis that Savitch's Theorem is optimal (Theorem~\ref{thm:lower}).
 We conjecture that similar optimality results can be derived for other natural algorithms as well.
 Future work will show to what extent the hypothesis that Savitch's Theorem is optimal can play a role in space complexity similar to the one played by the ETH in time complexity.